Obsoleete/rhylo-ken/README.md

 * `get_next_snake(self)` returns a new Snake object.
 The method instantiates a new Snake object followed the tail of the snake.
 Hence, the direction of the snake object will be the same and the length of the snake increases.

+### 'game_environment.py'
+This file contains the GameEnvironment class.
+It deals with everything related to the front-end environment of the game.
+It also assembles all objects (such as the snake, food etc.) dictates their behaviour in the environment.
+Following are the methods available in GameEnvironment.

+* `events(self)` Contains the event loop for the pygame window.Rectangle images for the snake and the Circle images for food are created in this event loop.
+Calls to other GameEnvironment methods are made from here.

+* `update_position(self, pressed, x_coord, y_coord)` Method to make sure that all snake objects change direction at given point
+* `check_wall(self)` Method to check if the snake's head has hit the wall.
+Ends the game if this happens.
+* `check_suicide(self)` Checks if the snake turns into itself.
+Ends the game if this happens

 ### `game.py`
 This file contains the Game class which is where you would launch the application from.
 It additionally deals with setting the difficulty level of the game, calculation of the score and the end game screen once the player dies.